soulaimanEltoumi/soulaimanEltoumi/README.md

 - 👀 I’m interested in sports and programming
 - 🌱 I’m currently learning Javascript (Fullstack Web Dev in Ironhack)
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me email = soulaimaneltoumi@gmail.com  Instagram: Suliimoon
+- 📫 How to reach me email = soulaimaneltoumi@gmail.com

 <!---
 soulaimanEltoumi/soulaimanEltoumi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.